someretical/someretical.github.io/content/posts/website/index.md

 There are a few things to watch out for though.
 Visual Studio Code might be annoying and convert all `_`'s into `*`'s so beware of that mucking up your equations.

-As a last note, there is some fuckery going on with the CSS that I do not fully understand.
+As a last note, there is something going on with the CSS that I do not fully understand.
 One of the inline stylesheets provided by Mathjax sets `mjx-container[jax="SVG"][display="true"]` to have `display: block` property which makes the display blocks take up the whole line by themselves.
 However, setting `display: inline-block` inside of `assets/css/main.css` for all `mjx-container` still works because the inline stylesheet overrides that or something?
 Doing this makes inline math blocks actually display inline and display blocks take up an entire line.
 I don't fully understand but it works so I am not going to touch it.
 I am just glad everything works:tm:.

 ## Adding Better Code Highlighting

 Hugo uses [Goldmark](https://github.com/yuin/goldmark/) to render markdown to HTML.
 If we want to change how code is highlighted, we will need to extend the project somehow.
 The way we want to render our code blocks is with starry-night.
 However, the problem is that Goldmark is written in Go while starry-night is written in TypeScript; these are very different languages.

-We can sidestep this whole mess with some more fuckery.
+We can sidestep this whole mess with some more magic.
 If we add

 ```toml
   [markup.highlight]